 KWSP Dividend Calculation Explained: How Your 2025 6.15% Dividen is Actually Computed (MADB Method)

-It is not just your year-end balance times 6.15%.
-KWSP uses the Modified Aggregate Daily Balance (MADB) method so every ringgit earns dividend daily.
-Here is the complete, easy-to-understand breakdown with real examples.
+KWSP does not calculate your dividend by multiplying your year-end balance by 6.15%.
+It uses the Modified Aggregate Daily Balance (MADB) method so each ringgit earns based on time in the account.

 How KWSP Decides the 6.15% Rate (Big Picture)

 EPF invests your savings across stocks, bonds, property, infrastructure, and other asset classes.
-After deducting management expenses and setting aside reserves, the net profit is divided by total members' savings to arrive at the declared dividend rate.
-For 2025, that rate is 6.15% — well above the 2.50% minimum guarantee for Conventional savings.
+After deducting management expenses and setting aside reserves, KWSP divides net profit by total members' savings to arrive at the declared dividend rate.
+For 2025, that rate is 6.15%, well above the 2.50% minimum guarantee for Conventional savings — see the full KWSP Dividen 2026 announcement breakdown for payout details and i-Akaun steps.

 KWSP looks at your daily balance throughout the entire year from 1 January to 31 December 2025.
 The dividend is computed using the Modified Aggregate Daily Balance (MADB) concept, whereby the contributions for a particular month are eligible for dividends from the last day of the contribution month until 31 December 2025.